-Our financial results have been, and are expected to continue to be, affected by the economy in China.
-Any severe or prolonged slowdown in the global or Chinese economy may materially and adversely affect our business, results of operations and financial condition.
+The global macroeconomic environment is facing significant challenges, including an extended economic downturn, and possibly a global recession, caused primarily by the global COVID-19 Pandemic, dampened business sentiment and outlook, and various geopolitical and trade related tensions.
+Our financial results have been, and are expected to continue to be, affected by the global and regional economy.
+Any severe or prolonged slowdown in the global or regional economy may materially and adversely affect our business, results of operations and financial condition.